-Students cannot be awarded more than one of the same degree from WIU.
+Students may not be awarded more than one of the same degree from WIU nor may they simultaneously pursue programs at different academic levels (Associate, Bachelor, Master).
 To earn both a Bachelor of Arts and a Bachelor of Science degree, a minimum of 36 additional credits must be completed for the second degree.
 Graduate students, except Information Technology majors, may earn one of each degree type: Master of Business Administration, Master of Public Administration, or Master of Science.
 Second Degrees (excluding certificates) may be pursued simultaneously or sequentially.

-To petition for a second degree without re-application for

-University admission, students must meet with their Academic Counselor prior to completion of the first degree.
+To petition for a second degree without re-application for University admission, students must meet with their Academic Counselor prior to completion of the first degree.
 Completion of the second degree will be based on degree requirements in effect at the time of request.
 Prior transfer and institutional credits will be evaluated for applicability to the new degree.
 A maximum of nine credits (institutional and transfer) may be shared between both degree major requirements.
 All requirements must be met for the second degree including any capstone course or thesis.
 An official notice of acceptance will be issued by the Admissions Office.